 - Roman Salt Pans of Iptuci near El Bosque

 Roman Ruins of Acinipo (Ronda La Vieja)

-Most stunning things to see at Acinipo ruins might be the 360 degree view of the plains and Natural Park.
+The most stunning things to see at Acinipo ruins might be the 360-degree view of the plains and Natural Park.
 I enjoyed watching the thunderstorm roll in from across the mountains and I imagined life in Roman times at this strategic location.

 Practical information to visit the Roman ruins of Acinipo